gghalaa/atm-system/README.md

 - Text files are used to store users, transactions, and reports.
 - The `src` folder contains the main Java source code.
 - The `bin` folder contains compiled `.class` files.
-- The `lib` folder can be used for external libraries if needed.

 ##Authors